 - Heat the olive oil in a large skillet over medium-high heat.
 Add the shrimp and sauté for 2-3 minutes.
 Or until almost fully cooked.

 - Remove the shrimp from the pan and set on the side until needed.

 Using the same pan, add the butter to the pan.
-Add the onion and peppers to the pan and sauté for 3-5 minutes.
-Or until the onions are translucent and peppers are soft.
+Add the mushrooms, onion and peppers to the pan and sauté for 3-5 minutes.
+Or until the onions are translucent and the mushrooms and peppers are soft.

 **Add additional olive oil or butter if needed

 Add the okra, sausage, and garlic to the pan and continue to sauté for 3-4 minutes.